Why do HPC ELISAs give different results?

 The polyclonal HCP antibodies are raised against a null cell sample from the cell line of drug production.
-Typically an E. coli or CHO lysate containing thousands of proteins.
+Typically an E. coli or CHO lysate which contains thousands of proteins.

-To raise HCP ELISA antibodies you immunize a range of animals, often goats, rabbits or hens, with the cell line lysate.
-This triggers their immune system, thus activates multiple B-cells that differentiate into plasma cells that start secreting antibodies against various epitopes in the lysate [3, 4].
+To raise HCP ELISA antibodies, you immunize a range of animals, like goats, rabbits, or hens, with the cell line lysate.
+It triggers their immune system and thus activates multiple B-cells that differentiate into plasma cells that start secreting antibodies against various epitopes in the lysate [3, 4].

 Now here’s the problem:

 Each goat creates an individual immune response.
-Therefore, the composition of the polyclonal antibodies varies, both on specificity and affinity, from goat to goat.
-Thus you need a “lucky goat” in order to generate antibodies with high affinities for the exact HCPs in your specific biopharmaceutical.
-An individual animal may give a poor immune response to the specific HCPs – and may be considered a “strange bird” [5, 6].
+One animal may give a poor immune response to particular HCPs – and may be considered a “strange bird” [5, 6].
+Therefore, the composition of the polyclonal antibodies varies, both in specificity and affinity, from goat to goat.
+Thus you need a “lucky goat” to generate antibodies with high affinities for the exact HCPs in your specific biopharmaceutical.

 So how do you generate a polyclonal antibody response with a broad epitope specificity?

-A good strategy is to fractionate the cell lysate.
+A good strategy is to fractionate the cell lysate to ensure a higher coverage.
 For instance, you can fractionate the HCPs into a high and low molecular weight fraction.
 You then immunize different animals with different fractions.
-This will ensure a higher coverage of the null cell lysate.

-Even so, it is not possible to generate antibodies against all the HCPs in a cell lysate.
+Even so, generating antibodies against all the HCPs in a cell lysate is impossible.
 And thus, the ELISA will not monitor all HCPs [1, 2].